nerdvana-ro/ataxx-tools/viewer-specs.md

 * After the move, all of the opponent player's pieces adjacent to the destination square are converted (flipped) to the color of the moving player.
 * The game ends when the board fills up.
 The player who has more pieces wins.
 Since the number of squares is odd, there are no ties.

-For our implementation, we use the following modification to the original rules.
+For our implementation, we use the following modifications to the original rules.

 * In the original rules, if a player may not move, either because he has no pieces left or because none of those pieces can reach an empty square by jumping or cloning, then he must pass.
 In our rules, if a player has no moves, the game ends and the opponent gets all the empty squares.
+* After 50 successive jumps (so 100 half-moves), the arbiter ends the game and declares a draw, 24-24.
+This is similar to the fifty-move rule in chess to prevent arbitrarily long games.

 # Code organization